ferninphilly/aws-architecting-devops/LabSetup.md

+# Lab ONE

-# Lab ONE: Setting up our local development environment with DOCKER
+## Setting up your local development environment with Docker

-## Downloading and installing docker on your local machine
+### Downloading and installing docker on your local machine

 As a way to ensure that everyone in the class is utilizing the same Operating System (and thus reducing issues with Mac vs Windows vs Linux stuff) we will be utlizing [Docker](https://www.docker.com/) to create "mini vms" for all of us.
 Yes...I'm aware that docker containers are *not* vms.
 What I'm actually after here is simply a thin image that allows us all to be on the same OS.
 This should save time for us down the road as we all won't have to download Vagrant and heavy ISO images to get everything running.